tmwnwes/333Arcade/README.md

 ## TicTacToe.java

 #### This game is a classic implementation of Tic-Tac-Toe using Java Swing.
 It features a simple 3×3 game board where two players alternate turns, attempting to get three in a row horizontally, vertically, or diagonally.
 The game automatically resets after each round.
+Game should be compatible with new launcher, if not instructions are below.

 How to Run the Game
 MacOS, Windows, and Linux